 - (12) Ms. Joseph holds such shares as co-trustee of a trust established by Ms. Joseph.
+Prior to the offering, it is anticipated that the trust will distribute all its holdings of Common Stock to Ms. Joseph individually and will be terminated.
+The shares to be offered would then be offered by Ms. Joseph individually.
 Ms. Joseph shares the power to dispose of such shares in accordance with the Global Agreement.
 All of such shares are subject to the Voting Trust.
 Ms. Joseph has the right to nominate one director to the Board of Directors.
 Certain stockholders of the Company (including Ms. Joseph) are required to vote for the nominees for director selected in accordance with the Global Agreement.
 See "Reorganization--Reorganization Agreements." - (13) Includes (a) 2,000 shares owned directly, (b) 14,850 shares subject to the Voting Trust, (c) options to purchase 19,800 shares of Common Stock exercisable within 60 days which will be subject to the Voting Trust upon exercise and (d) 4,800 shares which Mr. Mlotek has the power to vote as trustee of trusts for certain third parties.
 See "Reorganization--Reorganization Agreements." - (14) Includes (a) 3,500 shares owned directly, (b) 50,490 shares subject to the Voting Trust and (c) options to purchase 29,700 shares of Common Stock exercisable within 60 days which will be subject to the Voting Trust upon exercise.
 All 83,690 shares must be voted for the nominees for director selected in accordance with the Global Agreement.
 Mr. Paladino has the power to dispose of such shares in accordance with the Global Agreement.
 See "Reorganization--Reorganization Agreements." - (15) Ms. Sperber holds such shares as trustee of a trust for the benefit of Mr. Sperber and his family group members.
 All of such shares must be voted for the nominees for director selected in accordance with the Global Agreement.
 Ms. Sperber has the power to dispose of such shares in accordance with the Global Agreement.
 See "Reorganization--Reorganization Agreements." - (16) Includes (a) 400 shares owned directly, (b) 33,660 shares subject to the Voting Trust and (c) options to purchase 3,300 shares of Common Stock exercisable within 60 days which will be subject to the Voting Trust upon exercise.
 See "Reorganization--Reorganization Agreements." - (17) These shares were transferred by Stanley M. Bergman to Community Funds Inc., a public charity, in June 1996. - (18) Includes (a) all shares described in the preceding notes (2) through (15), 16(b) and 16(c), and (b) 4,000 shares held by other executive officers which are not subject to the Voting Trust and 1,200 shares held by other directors.
 See "Reorganization--Reorganization Agreements."